vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide300.md

 ## Required Artifacts

 - This lab assumes that you have completed the previous labs in this series and created the items covered in those labs.
-If you have not, download the `DemoWSApp_MobileLabImport.zip` file and after creating an application in VBCS import the zip file provided to set up the items created in the previous labs.
+If you have not, download the `DemoWSApp_MobileLabImport.zip` file and after creating an application in VBCS(instructions found in lab 100), import the zip file provided to set up the items created in the previous labs.

 # Create a Mobile Application